mikeklimanek/HumanBenchmark/README.md

 # HumanBenchmark
 Bot for Human Benchmark to practice with Node.js puppeteer
+# Currently out of date due to few changes, working on update

 # BOTs on GIFs were slowed down to show their abilities